-Using the “Keep It Sweet and Simple” model (KISS), any leader, no matter the size of their organization or the availability of formal development practices, can create simple, effective leadership development opportunities for their team members.
+Using a riff on the “Keep It Sweet and Simple” model (KISS), any leader, no matter the size of their organization or the availability of formal development practices, can create simple, effective leadership development opportunities for their team members.
 This model – which came straight out of my brain – and could also be called “common sense” – is really about one’s development mindset: leadership development opportunities are all around us.

 Here’s your four-step plan:

 Keep it real.
 Don’t fabricate a development opportunity.
 Look for real tasks and projects that people can lead.
 When people feel they’re making a difference on a “real” project, they’ll really step up.

 Integrate into daily activities.
 Leadership ability is developed when people are nudged out of their comfort zone.
 Opportunities to strengthen someone’s leadership muscles are everywhere.
 Look around you— where can you delegate tasks that will build your team members’ skills in leading others?